 What you can expect to see:

-Project Servator’s patrols are highly visible and can happen at any time and in any location.
+Project Servator’s patrols are highly visible and can happen anytime and in any location.
 If you see Project Servator officers in your area, there’s nothing to be concerned about.
 It’s normal police activity and isn’t linked to any specific intelligence about a threat to the area.

-You’ll see, as a minimum, uniform and plain clothes officers, but we might also include officers from other departments such as dog or horse units, the Marine Policing Unit or armed officers depending on our specific requirements.
+You’ll see, as a minimum, uniform and plain clothes officers.
+Still, we might also include officers from other departments such as dog or horse units, the Marine Policing Unit or armed officers depending on our specific requirements.
 We might also work with British Transport Police at transport hubs or Aviation Police at airports.

 Officers will talk to the public, local businesses and private security staff to let them know what they’re doing and remind them to be vigilant, trust their instincts and report any suspicious or unusual behaviour.
 You may also see posters on display boards and officers handing out leaflets explaining more about Project Servator.